streamingfast/substreams/docs/concepts-and-fundamentals/fundamentals.md

 * View the Rust module handlers in the [`lib.rs`](https://github.com/streamingfast/substreams-template/blob/develop/src/lib.rs) file in the [Substreams Template repository](https://github.com/streamingfast/substreams-template).

 {% hint style="info" %}
-**Note:** Protobufs include the names of the data objects and the fields contained and accessible within them.
+**Note**: Protobufs include the names of the data objects and the fields contained and accessible within them.
 {% endhint %}

 Many protobuf definitions have already been created, such as [the erc721 token model](https://github.com/streamingfast/substreams-template/blob/develop/proto/erc721.proto), for use by developers creating Substreams data transformation strategies.